 What are the features of familial hypercholesterolaemia

 The most important feature is the development of heart disease at a young age.
-This is caused by plaques of atheroma developing within the walls of the coronary (heart) arteries (see below).
+This is caused by patches (plaques) of atheroma developing within the walls of the heart (coronary) arteries (see below).
 This can lead to a heart attack (myocardial infarction) as a young adult.
 You might also notice:

 - Xanthomas - fatty cholesterol-rich deposits in the skin, usually found around the elbows, knees, buttocks and tendons.